The frame the panel uses

 The most common move on a hot deal is to argue why it works.
 The Butterfly Memo panel runs the opposite.
 For each thesis the deal depends on, the panel asks: what would have to be true for this to fail?

-It's not a pre-mortem in the usual sense.
-It's a structured chain — the thesis, the inversion, the evidence we'd need to disprove the inversion, and the trip-wire we'd watch for over the life of the investment.
+For each thesis you bring, the panel produces a structured chain: the thesis, the inversion, the evidence you'd need to disprove the inversion, and the trip-wire you'd watch for over the life of the investment.